Hip and historic, Hungary’s capital is a great city break

 Birmingham Airport is a great choice for anyone flying from the UK.
 With a great selection of shops and restaurants, and all the facilities you’d expect from an international airport, fly to Budapest from Birmingham Airport for an enjoyable, relaxing journey.

 We’ve got lots of shops for you to browse while you wait for your flight.
 If you enjoy a bargain, check out the deals in World Duty Free.
 Pick up any health and beauty bits from Boots or grab a book for your flight at WHSmith Books.
-We’ve got fashion and beauty stores too, like Kurt Geiger and Pandora, so you can treat yourself to something new.
+We’ve got fashion and beauty stores too, so you can treat yourself to something new.
 Or, why not relax at Aerospa, which offers an array of beauty treatments in as little as 15 minutes?

 If you prefer the finer things in life, why not book into one of our five fantastic airport lounges?
 Enjoy comfy seating, complimentary food & drinks, and WiFi.